Yaroslava Shvedova: 2012

 Shvedova started the year playing qualifying at the Australian Open.
 She lost in the first round of qualifying to Bibiane Schoofs in a marathon three-set match.

 She then rebounded, qualifying into the main draw at Copa Colsanitas defeating Raluca Olaru and Leticia Costas.
 In the main draw, Shvedova reached the quarterfinals where she fell to Tímea Babos.
 Receiving a wildcard to play at the Monterrey Open, she beat countrywoman Sesil Karatantcheva in the first round.
 She lost to Mandy Minella in the second round in three sets.
 At the Abierto Mexicano, Shvedova retired due to a left thigh injury in the final round of qualifying to top seed Edina Gallovits-Hall.
-Seeded fourth at the $25K event in Irapuato, she reached the final where she lost to sixth seed Kiki Bertens.
+Seeded fourth at the $25k event in Irapuato, she reached the final where she lost to sixth seed Kiki Bertens.
 Shvedova continued her rise in form at another $25K event in Poza Rica, where she won the title beating Monica Puig in the final.

 Shvedova started her clay-court season by playing qualifying at the Charleston Open.
 Seeded 20th for qualifying, she qualified for the main draw defeating Jessica Pegula and tenth seed Andrea Hlaváčková.
-In the main draw, she reached the third round after defeating Alexandra Panova and 12th seed Yanina Wickmayer.
+In the main draw, she reached the third round by defeating Alexandra Panova and 12th seed Yanina Wickmayer.
 In the third round, she lost to sixth seed Sabine Lisicki.
 Seeded seventh for qualifying at the Rabat Grand Prix, Shvedova lost in the second round of qualifying to Bianca Botto.
-At the Portugal Open, Shvedova was defeated in the first round of qualifying by Bianca Botto.
-Due to having a low ranking, Shvedova played qualifying at the French Open.
-She qualified into the main draw beating Ajla Tomljanović, CoCo Vandeweghe, and Elena Bogdan.
+At the Portugal Open, she was defeated in the first round of qualifying by Bianca Botto.
+Due to having a low ranking, Shvedova played qualifying at the French Open and won against Ajla Tomljanović, CoCo Vandeweghe, and Elena Bogdan.
 In the main draw, she defeated Mandy Minella, Sofia Arvidsson, and Carla Suárez Navarro in the first three rounds.
-In the fourth round, she upset seventh seed and defending champion Li Na, 3–6, 6–2, 6–0 to advance to her second French Open quarterfinal.
-This was Shvedova's biggest win of her career in singles.
-She lost to fourth seed and reigning Wimbledon champion, Petra Kvitová, in the quarterfinals only in three sets.
+In the fourth round, she upset seventh seed and defending champion Li Na, 3–6, 6–2, 6–0, the biggest win of her career in singles, to advance to her second French Open quarterfinal.
+There, she lost to fourth seed and reigning Wimbledon champion, Petra Kvitová, in three sets.
 Due to making the quarterfinals at the French Open, Shvedova's ranking went from 142 to 62.
-In doubles, she and Vania King reached the quarterfinals where they lost to seventh seeds and eventual finalists Maria Kirilenko/Nadia Petrova.
+In doubles, she and Vania King reached the quarterfinals, before losing to seventh seeds and eventual finalists Maria Kirilenko/Nadia Petrova.